 What does the course cost?

-Participants who wish to earn 1.5 Continuing Education Units (CEUs) will need to pay a $100 fee.
+Participants who wish to earn 1.5 Continuing Education Units (CEUs) will need to pay an additional $75 fee.
 CEUs are awarded upon succesful completion of the course.

 How much time will the course take?

 You will be spending no more time than you would for a weekly Bible study or book study: approximately 2.5 hours each week for six weeks.
 Each week requires reading 20-30 pages in the book, participating in a webinar online (90 minutes), and meeting with your congregational group to discuss how to develop a congregational evangelism strategy (60 minutes).

 The course will work for either.
 We encourage you to take the course as a group.
 There will be greater congregational impact if this work is completed corporately.
 We still would ask that you each would register individually for the webinars, as this will enable learning and sharing of ideas from different congregations in the breakout sessions during the webinars.